Skip to content

 • sandboxfs: a FUSE daemon that forwards filesystem operations to the host via RPC

-• sandboxssh: a dedicated host-to-guest TCP forwarder (loopback-only inside the guest)
+• sandboxssh: a dedicated host-to-guest TCP forwarder for SSH access (loopback-only inside the guest)

 • /init: mounts tmpfs, brings up networking, starts services

-QEMU is the VM engine (and the primary isolation boundary).
-Gondolin runs QEMU in a minimal configuration and uses virtio devices for I/O.
+QEMU is the default VM engine (and primary isolation boundary).
+Gondolin also has an experimental libkrun backend.

 System Diagram